shanru-wang/ksi/README.md

-# ksi
+# KSI
-An indexed identification for open-source quotations and authourisations
+An indexed identification for **open-source quotations** and **authourisations**

-KSI is short for KamaSourceIdentifier.
+KSI is short for `Kama Source Identifier`.
 KSI belongs to Kamacite China Organisation and does not operate under any license.

 Any misuse such as copy, unnoted quotation, etc, could cause serious jurisdiction troubles.

-We are an indexed open-source identification tool that issues a unique ident.code to those who wish for honest and trackable usage and quotation of their work containing and does not only contain: Website (source code, UI, css), Programming (Front, Back), Literature (Any yet unpublicized work), Artwork (Picture, painting, etc).
+We are an indexed open-source identification tool that issues a unique ident.code to those who wish for honest and trackable usage and quotation of their work containing and does not only contain: `Website` (source code, UI, css), `Programming` (Front, Back), `Literature` (Any yet unpublicized work), `Artwork` (Picture, painting, etc).

-Our ident.code's format, example given is: KSI CN W0001 Qizhen Young RFQ
+Our ident.code's format, example given is: `KSI CN W0001 Qizhen Young RFQ`

 The second slot is the country/region registered, China as examplified.